intelsdi-x/snap-plugin-lib-go/README.md

 This is a library for writing plugins in Go for the [Snap telemetry framework](https://github.com/intelsdi-x/snap).

-Snap has three different plugin types and for instructions on how to write a plugin check out the [collector](examples/collector/README.md), [processor](examples/processor/README.md), and [publisher](examples/publisher/README.md) plugin docs.
+Snap has three different plugin types and for instructions on how to write a plugin check out the [collector](/examples/snap-plugin-collector-rand/README.md), [processor](examples/snap-plugin-processor-reverse/README.md), and [publisher](examples/snap-plugin-publisher-file/README.md) plugin docs.

 Before writing a Snap plugin:

 * See if one already exists in the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md)
-* See if someone mentioned it in the [plugin wishlist](https://github.com/intelsdi-x/snap/labels/plugin-wishlist)
+* See if someone mentioned it in the [plugin wishlist](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md#wishlist)

-If you do decide to write a plugin, open a new issue following the plugin [wishlist guidelines](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md#wish-list) and let us know you are working on one!
+If you do decide to write a plugin check out the [plugin authoring docs](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_AUTHORING.md#plugin-authoring) and let us know you are working on one!

 ## Brief Overview of Snap Architecture